microsoft/commercial-marketplace-offer-deploy/docs/consuming.md

 ## Deployment Process

 1. **Deploy your `app.zip`**: You will deploy your `app.zip` either through the Azure Service Catalog or the Partnercenter Marketplace.
 Detailed instructions on deploying your `app.zip` can be found at [https://github.com/microsoft/commercial-marketplace-offer-deploy/blob/main/docs/deploy-app-zip.md](https://github.com/microsoft/commercial-marketplace-offer-deploy/blob/main/docs/deploy-app-zip.md).

 2. **Deploy using ARM Template**: Use the provided ARM template to deploy.
 Ensure the `_artifactsLocation` parameter points to the URI where `app.zip` resides.

-3. **MODM Execution**: Once deployed, the MODM VM will boot up, retrieve the `content.zip` from the specified `artifactsUri`, and kick off the installation process.
+3. **MODM Execution**: Once deployed, the MODM VM will boot up, and perform the following:

+- Retrieve the `content.zip` from the specified `artifactsUri`
+- Pull the parameters from the userDataObject via the verify [Azure Instance Metadata Service](https://learn.microsoft.com/en-us/azure/virtual-machines/instance-metadata-service?tabs=linux)
+- Verify the hash to ensure `content.zip` has not been tampered with
+- Kick off the installation process.

-4. **Accessing Your Solution**: Once MODM completes the installation, you should be able to access and interact with your solution as defined in your packaged `content.zip`.
+1. **Accessing Your Solution**: Once MODM completes the installation, you should be able to access and interact with your solution as defined in your packaged `content.zip`.

 ## Conclusion